anoved/gpxtruder/README.md

 ### Size options

-Size options control the size
+Size options control the size of the output.

 #### Bed width and Bed height